karlskewes/spinnaker-pac/TUTORIAL.md

 ## Changing stage block ordering

-We saw above that we can order stages in a group.
-Now we will look at how we order blocks of stages like when we might want to deploy to `staging` and then deploy to `production` in a single pipeline.
+We saw above that we can order stages.
+Sometimes we want to execute the same stage(s) but against two or more different targets sequentially.

-In this jsonnet we have the concept of a `stageBlock`.
+For example, deploy all artifacts to `staging` and then deploy/promote the same artifacts to `production`, all in a single pipeline.

-This can be any grouping of `stages` you like and enables our "staging -> production" flow above.
+Enter the `stageBlock`.
+In our example above `staging` and `production` are each a `stageBlock`.
+You can define your own `stageBlock` names.

-Our `example.jsonnet` file already has this configured.
+Our `example.jsonnet` file already has the `staging` and `production` `stageBlocks` configured.

 ```
 grep 'stageBlock' example.jsonnet | head